Published in Association with Asia-Pacific Academic Consortium for Public Health

 The Editorial Board has the right to accept or reject any letter.
 Letters are accepted if they are directly concerned with articles previously published in this Journal.
 The comments should be objective and constructive.
-Letters should not exceed 500 words with about 5-10 references.
-There is no need of figure/table.
+There is no need for figure/tables.
 Subtitles should not be used and acknowledgements should be included in the body of the letter.
 No abstract is required.

-Commentary should be solicited by the Editor to provide commentary on an up coming paper to be published, so the 2 papers are published together.
-We don’t accept unsolicited commentaries which would fit into the `Letters to the Editor’ category about a previously published paper.
+Commentaries should be solicited by the Editor to provide commentary on an upcoming paper to be published, so the 2 papers are published together.
+We do not accept unsolicited commentaries about previously published papers, which would fit into the ‘Letters to the Editor’ category.
 The text limit is 1000 words with 10 references and may include tables and figures.
-Commentary includes debate articles, observations on current research trends.
-It is a short article describing an author’s experience of a specific topic, that may be controversial and the author’s perspective is provided.
+Commentaries include debate articles and observations on current research trends.

-The Case Report describes a single or comparative case with unique features, such as, previously-unreported observations of a recognized disease/disorder/epidemic; previously-unreported conditions/complications of a public health intervention.
-The number of case reports published will be strictly limited.
-Case report should be short and focused consisting of an Abstract, Introduction, Case report and Discussion.
-Case reports are peer reviewed.
-The Case Report should not exceed 600 words (with an abstract of 30-50 words) It should not contain more than 10 references with 1 table or figure.
+Case Reports describes a single or comparative case with unique features, such as previously-unreported observations of a recognized disease/disorder/epidemic; previously-unreported conditions/complications of a public health intervention.
+The number of Case Reports published will be strictly limited.
+Case Report should be short and focused consisting of an Abstract, Introduction, Case Report and Discussion.
+Case Reports are peer reviewed.
+The Case Reports should not exceed 600 words (with an abstract of 30-50 words) It should not contain more than 10 references with one table or figure.

-These are other types of articles that contribute to the scope of APJPH, that is, public health related issues, including implications for practical applications to professional education and healthcare services that are of concern and relevance to the Asia pacific region.
+These are other types of articles that contribute to the scope of APJPH, that is, public health-related issues, including implications for practical applications to professional education and healthcare services that are of concern and relevance to the Asia-Pacific region.
 They include short communications or works-in-progress; historical articles; teaching articles; health policy and evidence-based practice.
-Contains structured abstract of not more than approximately 1000 words, with 2 tables, 2 figures and 10 references.
-Same structure as a full paper
+Short Reports should contain an unstructured abstract of not more than approximately 1000 words, with 2 tables, 2 figures, and 10 references, following the same structure as an original article.

 The Title Page

-Limit the number of words to 150.
+The abstract must be unstructured, and the word limit is 150 (200 words for Reviews).
 At the end of the abstract, please include an alphabetical list of 5 to 8 keywords and subjects for indexing.
 Choose the keywords carefully as these will be used for subsequent retrieval.

-References should be cited according to the AMA Manual of Style.
 Number the references in order of mention in text.
-Limit references to 30, if possible.
-Identify references in text, tables and legends by Arabic numerals in superscript.
-Titles of journals are abbreviated according to the Index Medicus.
+Please ensure that you limit your references to 30, except in the case of Review articles where up to 200 are allowed.
+Identify references in text, tables, and legends by Arabic numerals in superscript.
+Titles of journals are abbreviated according to MEDLINE. .

 Journal references should be cited as follows: